Get 80% off your plan for your first 3 months*

 What happens if I don't have insurance for my small business?

+Without insurance, you're personally responsible for legal claims, employee injury costs, property losses, and regulatory fines.
 A single uninsured claim can bankrupt a small business.

-What is a business owner's policy (BOP), and should I consider it?
+What is a business owners policy (BOP), and should I consider it?

-A business owners policy (BOP) bundles general liability and property insurance at a discounted rate.
-Consider a BOP if you have a physical location, moderate risk levels, and straightforward coverage needs.
+A BOP bundles general liability and property insurance at a discounted rate, making it ideal for businesses with a physical location and moderate risk levels.
 Businesses with complex risks or high-value assets may need separate policies with customized limits.

 Disclaimer